Rails 8 Authentication Generator: What You Still Build

 have_enqueued_mail needs ActiveJob's test adapter (the rails-rspec default in test), and the system spec needs a JavaScript-capable or rack-test driver - the standard rails generate rspec:install setup covers both.

-Security checklist before production
+Security checklist before launch

 - Enforce